yanshu/pisa/pisa/stages/sys/README.md

 forced through the nominal point, and gaussian smoothing is aplied.

 All 7 datasets must be specified in a separate section.

+At the moment different fits are generated for `cscd` and `trck` maps only (they are added together for the fit).
+Systematics listed under `sys_list` are considered in the fit.
+This will generate N different `.json` for N systematics.
+All the info from the fit, including the fit function itself is stored in that file.
+Plotting is also available via `-p/--plot' and is HIGHLY recomended to inspect the fit results.